Tame quivers and affine bases I: a Hall algebra approach to the canonical bases: Ringel-Hall algebras and quantum groups

 Following \cite{Ringel_PBW-bases_of_quantum_groups}, for any $kQ$-module $M$, we denote

 Note that $g^L_{MN}$ depends only on the isomorphism classes of $M,N$ and $L$, and for fixed isomorphism classes of $M,N$ there are only finitely many isomorphism classes $[L]$ with $g^L_{MN}\neq 0$.
-It is clear that $\cH^*(kQ)$ is an associative $\bbQ(v)$-algebra with unit $1=u_0$, where $0$ denotes the isomorphism class of zero module.
-We will use the notation $\cH^*_q(Q)=\cH^*(kQ)$ to indicate the dependence on $q$ when needed.
+It is clear that $\cH^*(kQ)$ is an associative $\bbQ(v_q)$-algebra with unit $1=u_0$, where $0$ denotes the isomorphism class of zero module.
+We sometimes use the notation $\cH^*_q=\cH^*_q(Q)$ instead of $\cH^*(kQ)$ to indicate the dependence on $q$ when needed.